 What is an Elizabethan collar?

-An Elizabethan collar (also known as an E-collar or the cone of shame) is a plastic or fabric hood or cone that helps protect injuries or wounds from further damage.
-These collars prevent the cat from licking or chewing at an injury on its body, or from scratching or pawing at its face or head.
+An Elizabethan collar (also known as an E-collar or the “cone of shame”) is a plastic or fabric cone placed around the head to prevent an animal from licking or chewing at a surgery site, wound, or dressing..
+It also helps keep a cat from scratching or pawing at their face or head.

 Why does my cat need to wear an Elizabethan collar?

-Although many cats will initially resent wearing a protective collar and often vigorously try to remove it, the majority of cats quickly become accustomed to it.
-It is important to directly supervise your cat in the first few hours that she has the collar on so that you can ensure that she does not accidentally get a paw stuck in the collar or otherwise hurt herself.
+Although many cats initially resent wearing a protective collar and often vigorously try to remove it, most cats quickly become accustomed to it.
+It is important to supervise your cat during the first few hours to make sure they don’t injure themselves trying to remove it, such as by getting a paw stuck in the collar.